nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Deleting a module with the module being displayed currently.

-    1. Prerequisites: List all modules using the `list` command.
+    1. Prerequisites: List all modules using the `list-module` command.
 At least one module in the list.

     2. Test case: `delete-module m/CS2103T`<br>
        Expected: